-1. Find services and products you can use to take your blog/business to the next level.
-Get a list of 15 affiliate programs here.
+1. Find services and products you can use to take your blog/business to the next level and that offer affiliate commission for your recommendation.
+Get a list of 19 affiliate programs here.

 2. Enroll in their affiliate program.

-3. Recommend it to your readers because you KNOW they are fantastic services and the proof is in the pudding (or in your stats, 😆).
+3. Recommend it to your readers because you KNOW they are fantastic services and the proof is in the pudding (or in your stats, lol).

 It is no surprise to anyone already using Pinterest that the way through a reader’s eye, is mostly through graphic design.

 No need to be a graphic designer to get this part of the method correct.
-In fact, there are a few programs in place that make it so easy a 5-year-old can do it (no offense to five-year olds, haha).
+In fact, there are a few programs in place that make it so easy a 5-year-old can do it (no offense to five-year-olds).

 I personally use Canva the most.
 The FREE version provides you with all the useful tools you need to create customization and stunning images.